 A safe working environment is contingent upon two key factors: thorough training of all personnel and conscientiously applying prudent practices.
 The Office of Environmental Health and Safety is available to provide general training to departments, but it is the responsibility of the Department Chairman to ensure that the head of each lab trains their personnel about lab-specific safety protocols.

-Any Faculty or Staff member who wishes to install a Class 3b or 4 laser to their lab at Binghamton University, or move a Class 3b or 4 laser from one room to another should fill out the BU Laser Inventory Form, and contact EH&S for a consultation.
-The Binghamton University Laser Safety Guide provides background information for the roles and responsibilities of faculty, staff using lasers on campus.
+The Binghamton University Laser Safety Guide (pdf, 33KB) provides background information for the roles and responsibilities of faculty, staff using lasers on campus.
+Any Faculty or Staff member who wishes to install a Class 3b or 4 laser in their lab at Binghamton University, or move a Class 3b or 4 laser from one room to another should fill out the BU Laser Inventory Form (pdf, 33KB), and contact EH&S for a consultation.

 Faculty or Staff wishing to use Cryogenic Liquids in their labs are required to attend safety training as offered by the Office of Environmental Health and Safety, as well as train all lab occupants about the hazards of Liquid Cryogens.
 Appropriate Personal Protective Equipment must be available for all lab occupants to use while working with the cryogenic liquids.